FLucena/mamuk/README.md

-# Mamuk Fitness Application
+# Mamuk - Fitness App

-Mamuk Fitness is a full-stack application designed to help users track workouts, create custom exercise routines, monitor progress, and connect with fitness coaches.
+A full-stack React and Express application for fitness tracking and workouts.

 ## Features